 The performances of farms operating in similar physical and economic environments are often very different (Solano et al. 2006).
 Research shows that the difference is mainly due to the farm manager's decision-making aptitude, ability to manage uncertainties, and ability to properly weigh up a wide range of factors and to adapt to changes.
 Good management depends essentially on the manager's technical, conceptual and diagnostic skills.
 The production performance is critically dependent on the ability of the farm manager to deal with the right problems and opportunities at the right moment in the right way.
 Farmers always had to manage uncertainties and adapt to changes.
 However, agricultural practices and knowledge were developed to deal with uncertainties within the limited range in which they usually occurred.
 By far the majority of farm managers make decisions and implement them on the basis of their intuition or tacit knowledge, which is probably the result of years of experience of outcomes of past decisions, and interactions with colleagues and advisors.
 Actually they seem to have a decision-making behavior that is both plan-based and responsive to the ongoing situation.
-Indeed, farmers have limited information about the different sources of uncertainties, and this aspect considerably affects how farmers make decisions.
-Yet, little attention has been given to the understanding of farmers' cognitive ability as the basic determinant of their managerial ability for strategic and day to day decisions.
 The increasing complexity of operational decision-making in agriculture is a source of challenging questions to research in decision and management sciences.
-What kinds of practical reasoning does a manager perform and what are the distinguishing characteristics of the pieces of information used in judging what to do?
-How can decision be made quickly and with almost no calculation?
 Enhanced analysis instruments are needed to study management behavior in different scenarios, and to identify possible flaws, vulnerability and adaptation possibilities.
-It is our belief that investigating these questions may lead to descriptive approaches leading to improvements of farmer's management ability.